 This Week from Guarneri Hall Fall 2020 Lineup

-This Week from Guarneri Hall will consist of seven streamed broadcasts in the fall, each of which will include interactive Zoom events with the artists and Guarneri Hall producers.
+This Week from Guarneri Hall will consist of six streamed broadcasts in the fall, each of which will include interactive Zoom events with the artists and Guarneri Hall producers.
 Broadcasts will air at 2 PM CST as a convenience to viewers in European time zones.
 A supplemental broadcast schedule to accommodate Far East time zones is being contemplated for spring broadcasts.

 - October 25: Luminescence—Benjamin Britten’s 1st Suite for Solo Cello with Brannon Cho, 2018 Paulo Competition First prize winner, in a striking new video by filmmaker (and Guarneri Hall creative director) Mike Grittani